-Besides the FILTERS window, there are two more windows that allow viewing and configuring loudspeaker objects.
+Besides the FILTER STAGE window, there are two more windows that allow viewing and configuring loudspeaker objects.
 Both can be toggled on and off using the LOUDSPEAKERS ribbon:

-- The CONFIGURATOR window (section 8.7) provides access to the configuration of line arrays and digitally steered columns. - The LOUDSPEAKERS TABLE window shows all loudspeakers that are currently defined in the project (see also section 8.6).
+- The CONFIGURATOR window (section 8.7) provides access to the configuration of all types of loudspeakers, and especially line arrays. - The LOUDSPEAKERS TABLE window shows all loudspeakers that are currently defined in the project (see also section 8.6).